 Ignoring the human part of the equation in our region’s transformation also puts all our hard work and achievements in serious risk.

 We’ve seen this before.
-At what point does today’s latest development become tomorrow’s St. Louis Galleria?
+At what point does today’s latest development become tomorrow’s St. Louis Center?
 Or Laclede’s Landing?

 Our region has desperately needed investment and development.
 Equally as important, we need a thriving population and more of our communities to be successful so we can support these investments.